the natural ranking index

 the strongest discriminator we track: the ratio of local regulars to one-time tourists in the review base. a great roaster's reviewers are insiders; an observation-deck cafe's are visitors. it separates the real from the merely busy.

-the closed form, lifted verbatim from the scoring kernel. shrinkage against a global prior, a concave volume transform, a piecewise specialty classifier, and an additive local-credibility term, summed and clamped to a bounded 0–100 interval.
+the closed form, matching the scoring kernel. shrinkage against a global prior, a concave volume transform, a piecewise specialty classifier, an additive local-credibility term, and the disclosed backlink and editor-visit bumps, summed and clamped to a bounded 0–100 interval.

 r̂ = (W·μ + n·x̄) ∕ (W + n)the posterior mean of a beta-binomial shrinkage model: each venue's sample mean x̄ over n ratings is regularised toward the population prior μ = 4.3 with pseudocount W = 50. quality points then map linearly: Q = clamp(((r̂ − 3.5) ∕ 1.5) · 35, 0, 35).